mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 - to start an Mavkit node and set up its basic configuration;
 - to use the Mavkit client to create implicit accounts and do transfers between them;
 - to deploy and interact with a simple predefined smart contract;
-- to distinguish between the various costs associated to transactions such as burnt tez, fees, storage costs, and gas consumption;
+- to distinguish between the various costs associated to transactions such as burnt mav, fees, storage costs, and gas consumption;
 - some further concepts such as transaction validation and the RPC interface;
 - the role of other binaries, less frequently used than the client and the node.